Atul99199/Life-Skills/OPPs.md

 ## Types of Inheritance:

 ### a.
 Single inheritance :
-When one class inherits another class, it is known as single level inheritance.
+When one class inherits another class, it is known as single-level inheritance.

 ### b.
 Multiple inheritance :
  Multiple inheritance is the process of deriving a new class that inherits the attributes from two or more classes.